wp-plugins/theme-options/readme.txt

 = What themes will the default snippets work for? =

-They work for any modern, up-to-date theme.
+They will generally work for any modern, up-to-date theme.
+The custom header logo requires the "theme_header" hook to remove the title and description.

 = What is required to create my own code snippet =